insarlab/MintPy/docs/installation.md

 export PYTHONPATH=${PYAPS_HOME}:${PYTHONPATH}
 ```

 Source the file for the first time.
 It will be sourced automatically next time when you login.
-[Here](https://github.com/yunjunz/macOS_Setup/blob/master/cshrc.md) is an example _.cshrc_ file for _csh/tcsh_ user.
+[Here](https://github.com/yunjunz/macOS_Setup/blob/master/.tcshrc) is an example _.tcshrc_ file for _tcsh_ user.

 ### 2. Install Python dependecies ###